Kyle Kuzma: Early life

 Born on July 24, 1995, in Flint, Michigan, Kuzma is the son of Karri Kuzma, a high school shot put champion who attended college on a track scholarship.
 He has a younger half-brother named Andre and a younger half-sister named Briana.
 Kuzma is biracial.
-Kuzma met his father, Larry Smith, only once as an infant, but viewed the father of his half-siblings as a father figure.
+Kuzma never met his biological father, but views the father of his half-siblings, Larry Smith, as a father figure.
 Karri Kuzma and Smith put a toy basketball rim in the living room for Kyle when he was only two years old, thus igniting his passion for basketball.

 Kuzma has described Flint as "a really violent place [where] there's a lot of temptation to get into the streets."
 However, Kuzma described basketball as his "safe haven".
 Kuzma attended Swartz Creek Community Schools and transferred to Bentley High School in Michigan, where he averaged 17.9 points, 14.4 rebounds, 3.8 assists and 3.4 blocks per game as a junior.
 Kuzma sent tapes of his shooting at the YMCA to preparatory schools; Vin Sparacio, head coach at Rise Academy in Philadelphia, saw a 6 ft 6 in, 175 lb, raw player who had a great feel for the game, and immediately brought him in.
 As a high school senior at Rise Academy, Kuzma averaged 22 points and seven rebounds per game.
 Kuzma received offers to play with Division I schools including Connecticut, Iowa State, Tennessee, and Missouri, among others, before deciding on the University of Utah.

 College career

 Kuzma enrolled at the University of Utah in 2013.
 He redshirted his freshman year due to the fact that he signed late.
 He became a starter for the Utes in his sophomore year, when he averaged 10.8 points per game.
 As a junior in 2016–17, he averaged 16.4 points, 9.3 rebounds, and 2.4 assists per game, which earned him first-team All-Pac-12 honors.
-After the season, Kuzma decided to enter the 2017 NBA draft, foregoing his final year of college basketball eligibility.
+After the season, Kuzma decided to enter the 2017 NBA draft, forgoing his final year of college basketball eligibility.
 Kuzma graduated from the University of Utah with a degree in sociology.